rebolek/prot-redis/readme.md

 ## Series! actions

-Series action allows accessing redis database like normal Rebol block.
+Series action allows accessing Redis database like normal Rebol block.
-It's possible to access Redis' datatypes directly from rebol, so you can APPEND to lists or sets.
+It is possible to access Redis' datatypes directly from Rebol, so you can APPEND to lists or sets.
-All function use standard rebol 1-based indexing and protocol automaticaly converts indexes to zero based.
+All function use standard Rebol 1-based indexing and protocol automaticaly converts indexes to zero based.

 **NOTE:** Because Redis database is different from Rebol block, some commands have slightly different meaning and may return different values than help string suggests!